James Wade (1979-2017) : Associate Artist

-He has worked as a regular broadcaster on 3MBS in Melbourne and presented nationally on ABC Classic FM.
-James Wade is the 2012/2013 recipient of the Hephzibah Tintner Fellowship, which will result in works created for the Sydney Dance Company, Australian Ballet, Opera Australia and the Sydney Symphony.
+He worked as a regular broadcaster on 3MBS in Melbourne and presented nationally on ABC Classic FM.
+James Wade was the 2012/2013 recipient of the Hephzibah Tintner Fellowship, with works created for the Sydney Dance Company, Australian Ballet, Opera Australia and the Sydney Symphony.

 In 2017 James was a Composer Fellow at the Intimacy of Creativity Chamber Music Festival at the Hong Kong University of Science and Technology.

 |Written for the Australian String Quartet National Composers' Forum 2011

 |Te Matua Ngahere : for chamber orchestra (2006)